lucascaprio/lucascaprio/README.md

 ### Hi there 👋

-- :round_pushpin: Currently working as Digital Analytics Engineer
+- :round_pushpin: Currently working as Digital Analytics Specialist
 - :computer: using JavaScript, Google Analytics, BigQuery, Google Tag Manager, Python, SQL and more...
 - :heart: family, dogs, travel and cook